 Do you provide transportation?

-Transportation services are available regularly to many local shopping, banking, mailing, church and entertainment venues.
+Traditionally, transportation services are available regularly to many local shopping, banking, mailing, church and entertainment venues.
 In addition, transportation is available for personal medical and dental appointments.
 Your concierge will gladly help you with scheduling.

 Will I have to sign a lease?